Nice Travel Guide

 The city has been inhabited for close to 400,000 years and got its name from the Greek, Nikaia, meaning 'City of Victory'.
 Today this culture-rich region is an eclectic fusion of ancient wonders and hedonistic pleasures, with sun, sea, shopping and fine dining competing with cultural and historical sightseeing opportunities.
 The hot summers and mild winters mean that visitors can appreciate the picturesque beaches in the region in all seasons, though the winters will likely be too cold for swimming.

 Nice is a great shopping destination, boasting some glorious markets offering everything from traditional French fare to vintage clothing, as well as countless upmarket boutiques and shops for those looking to indulge in the famed French fashion culture.
 The charming old town offers many cultural delights, with impressive architecture ensuring that just a stroll through the area feels like an historical experience.
-Those with a taste for the celebrated French cuisine will also be spoiled for choice in Nice which is known to be a gastronomical hub.
+Those with a taste for the celebrated French cuisine will also be spoiled for choice in Nice, which is known to be a gastronomical hub.

-The traffic may be manic in Nice, and the beaches in the area are mostly pebbly, but the city has an undeniable romance and a glamourous reputation which has drawn the rich and famous for decades.
+The traffic may be manic in Nice, and the beaches in the area are mostly pebbly, but the city has an undeniable romance and a glamourous reputation that has drawn the rich and famous for decades.

 Become our Nice Travel Expert